CalvinGe/NepoIP/README.md

 NepoIP/MM is an open-source code for performing accurate ML/MM MD simulation with electrostatic embedding.

+NepoIP is adapted from the E(3)-equivariant neural network [NequIP](https://github.com/mir-group/nequip).

 [![Documentation Status](https://readthedocs.org/projects/nequip/badge/?version=latest)](https://nequip.readthedocs.io/en/latest/?badge=latest)

 ![nepoip](./toc.jpg)

 ## Installation

-### Create Environment
+### 1. Create Environment

 ```
 conda create -n nepoip-test
 ```

-### Installation of PyTorch
+### 2. Installation of PyTorch

 Use the pytorch version that is compatible to your CUDA version, according to [Previous PyTorch Versions | PyTorch](https://pytorch.org/get-started/previous-versions/) .
-For CUDA 12.4 and PyTorch 2.4.1:
+For example, installing with CUDA 12.4 and PyTorch 2.4.1:

 ```
 conda install pytorch==2.4.1 torchvision==0.19.1 torchaudio==2.4.1 pytorch-cuda=12.4 -c pytorch -c nvidia
 ```

-### Installation of OpenMM-Torch
+### 3. Installation of OpenMM-Torch

 ```
 conda install -c conda-forge openmm-torch
 ```

-### Installation of NepoIP
+### 4. Installation of NepoIP

-The NepoIP model is adapted from the architecture of NequIP, the users are encouraged to go through NequIP's installation instruction and tutorial ([mir-group/nequip: NequIP is a code for building E(3)-equivariant interatomic potentials](https://github.com/mir-group/nequip) )
+The NepoIP model is adapted from the architecture of NequIP, the users are encouraged to go through NequIP's installation instruction and tutorial ([mir-group/nequip: NequIP is a code for building E(3)-equivariant interatomic potentials](https://github.com/mir-group/nequip))

 To install NepoIP: